Delta-Research-Team/intermap/docs/intervis.md

 - Click on `Browse PICKLE` / `Browse Config` to upload these file.
 Alternatively, you can drag and drop them into the designated area.

-- The time Intervis takes to upload the PICKLE and show the plots depends on the amount of data.
+- The time Intervis takes to upload the `.PICKLE` and show the plots depends on the amount of data stored in the file and your computer's performance.

-!!! warning "Environment Updates"
+!!! warning "Absolute paths in config file before uploading"

-    The paths in the `config file` leading to the topology and trajectory must be absolute.
+    Before uploading  the `config file` to InterVis, make sure that the paths leading to the topology and trajectory(ies) exist and are specified as absolute paths.

 ## 3. Configuring Visualizations